Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Data Driven Event-Triggered MTD

-The attack identification is achieved by first recovering the normal measurement `seen' by the LSTM-AE detector.
+The LSTM-AE detector defines a manifold for normal measurement.
+Therefore, the attack identification can be achieved by first recovering the normal measurement toward the manifold of the LSTM-AE detector.
 Following Section \ref{para:lstm-ae}, given a continuous measurement set $\mathcal{Z}_i = \{\bm{z}_1,\bm{z}_2,\dots,\bm{z}_T\}$ with positive alarm by the LSTM-AE detector, we assume that only the last measurement vector is anomalous.
-Let the anomalous attack and recovered measurement as $\bm{z}_a$ and $\bm{z}_T^{nor}$, respectively.
+Let the anomalous attack and recovered measurement be $\bm{z}_a$ and $\bm{z}_T^{nor}$, respectively.
 To explicitly encode the measurement equation \eqref{eq:measure_nonlinear_1}, the recovered measurement can be written as

 where $\bm{v}^{nor}_{R,T}$ and $\bm{v}^{nor}_{I,T}$ are the recovered real and imaginary voltage vectors.
-Here, the rectangular form on complex number is used to ensure stable back-propagation in Neural Network \cite{ostrometzky2019physics}.
+Here, the rectangular form on complex number is used to ensure stable back-propagation in Neural Network.
 Let $\mathcal{Z}^{nor}_i = \{\bm{z}_1,\bm{z}_2,\dots,\bm{z}_T^{nor}\}$.
 An energy function measuring the distance from $\mathcal{Z}^{nor}_i$ to the normality manifold defined by the LSTM-AE can be written as:

-Eq. \eqref{eq:energy_function} can be viewed as a non-linear Lasso regression on decision variable $(\bm{v}^{nor}_{R,T}, \bm{v}^{nor}_{I,T})$ where the projection of the attack measurement $\bm{z}_a$ on the manifold of LSTM-AE is calculated with \eqref{eq:recover_z} considered.
+Eq. \eqref{eq:energy_function} can be viewed as a non-linear Lasso regression on decision variable $(\bm{v}^{nor}_{R,T}, \bm{v}^{nor}_{I,T})$ where the projection of the attack measurement $\bm{z}_a$ on the manifold of LSTM-AE is calculated with physical information \eqref{eq:recover_z} considered.
 In detail, the first term in \eqref{eq:energy_function} is the reconstruction loss \eqref{eq:lstm_loss} of the recovered normal measurement $\bm{z}_T^{nor}$, while the second and third terms penalise the difference between real and imaginary-part voltage deviations with weights $\beta_R$ and $\beta_I$, respectively.
-Since the attack is sparse \cite{liu2014detecting}, the $l_1$-norm is used to regularise the number of attacked states.
-The $l_1$-norm is also less sensitive to state attack vector than the $l_2$-norm used in $\mathcal{L}(\mathcal{Z}_i^{nor})$.
+Since the attack is usually sparse, the $l_1$-norm is used to regularise the number of attacked states.
+The $l_1$-norm is also less sensitive to attack vector than the $l_2$-norm used in $\mathcal{L}(\mathcal{Z}_i^{nor})$ of \eqref{eq:lstm_loss}.